alissa-huskey/python-class/docs/tools/replit.md

 * Review an older version of your work, or revert back to it.

 [Github](http://github.com/) is a service that provides hosting for git repos.
-Repl.it has an integration with Github that tucks away a lot of the complexity behind a web interface.
+Replit has an integration with Github that tucks away a lot of the complexity behind a web interface.

-### Quickref: Review, Commit & Push Steps
+### Part 3.2: Quickref: Review, Commit & Push Steps

 Reviewing your changes then committing and pushing them is kind of like a fancy `ctrl+s`--that is, a best practice to get in the habit of doing so regularly